Stellantis posts record H1 results despite rising costs, chip headwinds

 That exceeds analyst expectations of 9.42 billion euros in a Reuters poll.

-The margin on adjusted EBIT rose to 14.1% from 11.4% a year earlier, with a double-digit result for all of the group's five regions.
+The margin on adjusted EBIT rose to 14.1% from 11.4% a year earlier, with a double-digit result for all of the group's five regions and a record 18.1% in North America, where the group made almost half of its sales in the six months.

+Palmer however remained cautious regarding a solution to the semiconductor shortage affecting the sector, saying the issue will persist for the rest of this year.

+"We see some improvements quarter by quarter, but it's a slow process," he said.

 ($1 = 0.9784 euros)